eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 **Arrays**

-Arrays are defined exactly the same way as any other member type, but adds the attribute *dimensions*.
+Arrays are defined exactly the same way as any other member type, but adds the attribute :class:`dimensions`.
 The format of this dimensions attribute is the size of each dimension separated by commas.

 Example: